17 Cub Cadet Starting Problems and Possible Fixes

 Possible Solution

-Start by inspecting your mower’s bad spark plug connection to determine the exact issue.
+Inspect your mower’s bad spark plug connection to determine the exact issue.
 If a loose connection is responsible, you should notice the spark plug wire is not making the desired connection.

 Also, refer to your lawnmower’s engine manufacturer manual for information on gapping the plug.
 This information should specify the correct way of gapping the spark plug so you can do it correctly.